A monitor profile is used to monitor IPSec tunnels and

 unavailable.
 Monitor profiles are optional, but can be very useful

-rules are maintained.
-The following settings are used to configure
+are maintained.
+The following settings are used to configure a monitor profile.

 Enter a name to identify the monitor profile